top of page

 Notice and Follow Little Curiosities

-Next time something sparks your curiosity or excites you, even just a little, take one step toward it.
+Next time something sparks your curiosity or excites you, take one step toward it.
 Bliss often begins as a whisper.

 • Read that book you keep thinking about.